thecartercenter/nemo/docs/development-setup.md

 Operations like data import run asynchronously using a background tool called delayed_job.
 You can run this locally via `bin/delayed_job start`.

+To log output from these background jobs, you can use `Delayed::Worker.logger.info("foo")` and view `log/dj.log` within a few minutes (the log file doesn't always update immediately).

 ### Testing with ODK

 1. Download the ODK application onto your Android phone or tablet